OzanYasin/git-and-github-bootcamp/README.md

 _"Go and download data from Github AND immediately update my local repo with those changes."_

 > **git pull = git fetch + git merge**

+## Git Pull

+To pull, we specify the particular remote and branch we want to pull using `git pull <remote> <branch>`.
+Just like with git merge, it matters WHERE we run this command from.
+Whatever branch we run it from is where the changes will be merged into.

+`git pull origin master` would fetch the latest information from the origin's master branch and merge those changes into our current branch.